 Trauma researchers understand that when stressful events occur, our bodies naturally rev up to try to keep us safe, sending blood to our extremities and away from our brain, and increasing the production of adrenaline and cortisol.
 Yet while animals literally shake off excess or undischarged energy once danger has passed, we humans often don’t or are trained from an early age not to release the energetic tension that has built up in our bodies.
 (How many times have you been told to stop crying, get over it, or to just calm down?)
-So the energy gets stuck, building up over the years, causing all sort of problems.
+Your energy stops flowing freely, becomes more sluggish over the years, and ends up causing all sort of problems.

 By focusing in on a specific memory, belief, or fear while tapping with your fingers on accupressure points on your face and body, EFT can literally reprogram the subconscious thoughts and patterns that prevent you from learning new ways of interacting with your child (and everyone else in your life) that talking alone doesn’t seem to address.

 EFT is simple to learn, although it takes a bit of getting used to — there’s no question that tapping can look and feel somewhat strange at first.
-To learn more, simply sign up for the Full Potential Parenting EFT mailing list (if you’re already a subscriber to the Full Potential Parenting show email list, please sign up for this separate list to get periodic updates about upcoming EFT classes and tips about tapping).
+To learn more, simply sign up for the Full Potential Parenting mailing list.
 If you’re interested in learning about individual or group sessions to help you resolve longstanding issues that are holding you back from being the parent you want and need to be for your child, please visit the Classes and Sessions page.
 You can also learn more about Tapping with Alison.